samc350/auspostcodechecker/README.md

-# Getting Started with Create React App
+# Australian Post Code Checker

 This project is a simple Australian post code checker consisting of a react typescript front end and a simple proxy server backend.